Dyeing silk with goldenrod

 craft project

-Every year I watch the goldenrod to know when school is about to begin.
-The first day of school comes at the same as the goldenrod displays its bright yellow flowers.
+I watch the goldenrod every year to know when school is about to begin.
+The first days of school come around the same the goldenrod starts displaying its bright yellow flowers.

 Here's your cape of golden light